4. Call the Inference API

 Next steps

 Congratulations!
 If you have completed the steps above, you are all set to optimize your in-game advertising with Airflux.
-Click to learn how to receive your optimization results.
+Click here to learn how to receive your optimization results.